-Understanding the Basics of Options
+Understanding the Basics of Compensatory Stock Options

 There are several key events associated with stock options.
 Understanding each of these is critical to your understanding of the various types of stock options that your clients may receive.
 All executive stock options, regardless of the type, have four key elements.